10 things about Beto O'Rourke

 3. POLITICS IN THE FAMILY

-O'Rourke's father, Pat O'Rourke, was El Paso County Commissioner from 1978 to 1982 and a county judge from 1982 to 1986.
-The dad also worked on Rev. Jesse Jackson's presidential campaign in 1988.
+O'Rourke's father, Pat O'Rourke, was the El Paso county commissioner from 1978 to 1982 and a county judge from 1982 to 1986.
+The dad also worked on the Rev. Jesse Jackson's presidential campaign in 1988.

 4. WON SOME ELECTIONS